grafikr/shopify-actions/README.md

 #### Preview theme
 This action will create a theme, and add a comment with preview links.

+This command will also download any [ignored file](https://shopify.dev/themes/tools/theme-kit/configuration-reference#ignore-patterns]) from the environment specified in the `THEME_KIT_ENVIRONMENT` input.

 ```yaml
 ...
 - name: Create preview